 If your child did reasonably well with online schooling during the Pandemic they should do quite well in a one-on-one music lesson.
 Being able to interact is what drives engagement!

 I use Zoom for my lessons because it provides the best results.
 However, I can use whatever software my clients are comfortable with.
-Zoom is free of charge.
+I have a premium Zoom membership, but it is free for students.

 Great question.
 I've made a post on this here.